AN INVITATION FOR GANG SPECIALIST PRESENTERS:

 Dear Gang Specialist:

-The NGCRC cordially invites you to consider making a presentation at the 2024 Twenty Seventh NGCRC International Gang Specialist Training Conference (August 5 - August 7, 2024 at the Westin Hotel).
-The 2024 event is going to be a major event in gang training.
-There will be some new and wonderful events at the 2024 NGCRC Conference, you will want to be a part of it.
+The NGCRC cordially invites you to consider making a presentation at the 2025 Twenty Eighth NGCRC International Gang Specialist Training Conference (August 4 - August 6, 2025 at the Westin Hotel).
+The 2025 event is going to be a major event in gang training.
+There will be some new and wonderful events at the 2025 NGCRC Conference, you will want to be a part of it.
 Perhaps doing so as both an attendee, plus being a presenter too.
-There is still time to get a session added to the 2024 conference.
+There is still time to get a session added to the 2025 conference.

 This is your formal invitation to submit one or more “session proposals”.
 When you make a presentation at the NGCRC training conference you get national attention.
 You get a lot of positive exposure.